starwit-trainings/activemq-classic-tutorial/activemq-intro.md

 __Question:__ Does this setup make sense in technologies like Kubernetes?

 ---

+## ☠️ Dead Letter Queues (DLQ) - Concept & Purpose

+- A **Dead Letter Queue** is a special queue that stores **undeliverable or failed messages**.
+- Used when:
+  - A message exceeds its **redelivery attempts**
+  - Message causes **processing errors**
+  - Expiration occurs before successful delivery
+- Purpose:
+  - Prevents message loss
+  - Enables post-mortem debugging or manual intervention
+  - Improves system reliability and observability

+---

+## 🔁 DLQ in Action - Example & Configuration

+- **Example (ActiveMQ Classic)**:
+  - Default DLQ: `ActiveMQ.DLQ`
+  - If a consumer fails to process a message repeatedly, it ends up here.
+- **Configuration Options**:
+  - `maximumRedeliveries`
+  - `deadLetterStrategy`
+  - Custom DLQ per destination
+- **Typical Workflow**:
+  1. Message fails repeatedly
+  2. Moved to DLQ
+  3. Admin inspects or reprocesses from DLQ

+> 🛠️ DLQs are essential for fault-tolerant and maintainable messaging systems.
+---
 ## Security

 * Broker instances so far not secured - don't use them in production